obsproject/obs-studio/docs/sphinx/reference-modules.rst

 Module Externs
 --------------

-These functions are externs that are useable throughout the module.
+These functions are externs that are usable throughout the module.

 .. function:: const char *obs_module_text(const char *lookup_string)